Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in reachability and shortest-path games

 \subsection{Well-structured Nash equilibrium outcomes}

-The examples of finite-memory NEs presented on the previous section were built from well-structured NE outcomes.
-In this section, we show that such well-structured NE outcomes can always be found in reachability and shortest-path games.
-More precisely, we show that we can always derive, from a given NE outcome, another NE outcome that admits a \textit{finite simple decomposition} such that each history segment of this decomposition connects the different targets visited along the play and has minimal weight.
+The examples of finite-memory NEs presented on the previous section were built from well-chosen decompositions of an NE outcome.
+In this section, we show that NE outcomes that admit a decomposition from which we can construct an NE can always be found in reachability and shortest-path games.
+More precisely, we show that we can always derive, from a given NE outcome, another NE outcome that admits a finite simple decomposition such that each history segment of this decomposition connects the different targets visited along the play and has minimal weight.
 In particular, the derived NE outcome has a preferable cost profile to that of the original outcome.

+We focus on \textit{shortest-path games} in this section.
+For reachability games, the existence of suitable NE outcomes can be recovered by noting that a shortest-path game with a constant zero weight function is equivalent to its unweighted reachability game.
 This derivation can be seen as a simplification process, illustrated in Figure~\ref{figure:simplification:reach}: we decompose a given NE outcome into segments up connecting the first visit to target sets, and then simplify each segment individually while minimising the weight of the simple history segments.

-To formalise the existence of well-structured NE outcomes, we focus on \textit{shortest-path games}.
-The result can be recovered for reachability games by noting that a shortest-path game with a constant zero weight function is equivalent to its unweighted reachability game.
-Our simplification process yields outcomes admitting a decomposition satisfying the properties outlined in the following lemma.
+This simplification process yields outcomes admitting a decomposition satisfying the properties outlined in the following lemma.